Pungyeon/docker-traefik-example/README.md

 Thanks for reading!

 To learn more about docker and containerisation, I suggest the following sites:

+https://traefik.io/ - I only covered the very basics of this tool, go visit their website to see more of traefik in action!

 https://www.katacoda.com - Interactive lessons for Docker, kubernetes and much more!